VamsiMakke87/USER-RENTAL-API/README.md

 # USER-RENTAL-API

-- This project is an Backend application similar to Zoomcar.
+- This project is an Backend application similar to Zoomcar
 - This applications helps users to rent products for certain period of time.
 - This application contains mainly two APIs
   - Takes a ```GET``` request to search products based on product category, startTime and endTime.